helen-lehrer/PDX-Local-Businesses-API.Solution/README.md

 ## Description

 A One-To-Many API for a local businesses in Portland, OR. `Business`es may belong to a single `Neighborhood`.
-Portland neighborhood data is seeded and cannot be edited.
-Businesses have full CRUD functionality.
+Businesses and Neighborhoods have full CRUD functionality.
 JWT Authentication is implemented.

 Features: